CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Meshes

 Mesh loading is supported in this path tracer with the help of *tinyobjloader*.
 The implementation allows for a mesh to have a rotation, translation and scale added to it, and also allows the importing of mesh files that have or lack normals defined inside them.
-Currently, only triangular meshes are supported, but the code should be easy to extend to higher order polygons.
+Currently, only triangular meshes are supported, but the code should be easy to extend to higher-order polygons.

 #### Great Dodecicosacron

 This mesh is one of the first meshes I was able to load and render (Besides a debugging square).
-This mesh has 360 vertices and 120 faces, with material used was a reflective dark blue color with a refractive index of 1.33.
+This mesh has 360 vertices and 120 faces, with the material used, was a reflective dark blue colour with a refractive index of 1.33.
 As mentioned previously, all scene files are present in the scenes/Scenes folder.

 ![Great Dodecicosacron](./img/dodecicosacron.png)